 And one last thing…

 Outdoor or “wild” swimming might not be your thing but perhaps you’re feeling a little bit adventurous.
 If so, the Wild Swimming site lists potential spots all over the country (although, to be honest, I don’t know if I’d be brave enough to swim in the Thames).
 And one last special mention for that famous west London landmark, the rather confusingly named Ruislip Lido.
 Of course, it’s not a lido in the sense of the outdoor swimming pools mentioned above, but a 60-acre lake with its very own sandy beach on the edge of Ruislip Woods.
-At present, swimming is not permitted but there is a water splash pad, and this is still a natural beauty spot that would be perfect for a picnic.
+At present, swimming is not permitted but there is a playground, a water splash pad, and this is still a natural beauty spot that would be perfect for a picnic.

 If you’re planning on visiting any of the above pools, we highly recommend you check the sites first, not only for opening times and price information but also to make sure you’re not going to gate-crash any pre-booked activities or classes.
 And if it’s a hot day, there’s a very good chance you won’t be the only person taking their family for a dip in the pool—aim to leave early or be prepared to join the queue!

-Updated June 2018.
+Updated June 2021.